ejholmes/libopenfocus/README.md

-This is a C++ library for communicating with the OpenFocus device and bootloader.
+This is a C++ (with some C comatability) library for communicating with the OpenFocus device and bootloader.
 For more information about OpenFocus, see https://github.com/CortexAstronomy/OpenFocus.

 Includes a QT project and a makefile for compiling from command line.